marciomat/reverse_engineering/crackmesone/cm001/README.md

 > And be aware that the content of `xmm0` here is after it got XORed with that hardcoded sequence of random bytes (`str.dG46rskj8_457_:`).

-Now the binary starts looking at the second group of 16 characters (i.e. the content of `xmm1`).
+Now the binary finally starts looking at the second group of 16 characters (i.e. the content of `xmm1`).

 ```assembly
 │       │   0x00401627      660f110c25b0.  movupd xmmword [0x4040b0], xmm1